ARE YOU ASKING: WHY VISIT LISBON?

 - The stunning Berlengas Islands and the surfing town of Peniche.

 If you have more time to explore, Lisbon is a great spot to start your Portuguese adventure.
 Travelers can go south towards the Algarve, stopping off in the Alentejo region, known for its wine, rolling hills, historic fortified towns, and beautiful coastline.
 Or travelers can go north to explore the Silver Coast from Lisbon to Porto (and beyond).
-Another option is to go inwards and explore the various cities in Central Portugal, from the Templar city of Tomar to Coimbra, up to Guimarães, the birthplace of Portugal.
+There are plenty of tours from Lisbon to Porto if you are limited on time but still want to visit this magical northern city.

 The options are endless, so where do you want to go?